alexdean201/TestScoreGuide/scores/grade11ela.md

 The student met the grade eleven standard for English language arts/literacy and appears ready for future coursework.

-Early Assessment Program (EAP) Status: Conditionally ready for English college-level coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is considered conditionally ready for English college-level work.
-Students earning a status of conditionally ready can be exempt from the CSU’s placement test and the Early Start Program by taking an approved senior year course and earning a grade of C or better.
-If the student earned a conditionally ready status, we encourage you to reach out to the administrators and teachers at the student’s school about enrolling the student in an approved senior year English course.
-In addition, review the information on the [CSU Success Web page](http://csusuccess.org/) to see how this status can help avoid the need for additional testing upon entering a CSU or CCC.

 - [Sample Item: Reading]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Met.pdf)

 </div>